 Dublin City Council recognises the importance of actively working to preserve the cultural role of Temple Bar and seeks to put in place policies and actions that will ensure that the artistic and cultural life of the area survives and thrives.
+It is also recognised that the Temple Bar Quarter and environs have a strong connection with the LGBT+ community, and the importance of preserving and enhancing cultural spaces for this community in the city is supported.

-Temple Bar Cultural Hub

-To support the role of Temple Bar as cultural hub within CU10 the south city and to prevent the erosion of the range of cultural and artist facilities and spaces and protect these for continued cultural purposes.
+It is the Policy of Dublin City Council: CU10 Temple Bar Cultural Hub To support the role of Temple Bar as cultural hub within the south city and to prevent the erosion of the range of cultural and artist facilities and spaces and protect these for continued cultural purposes.

+It is an Objective of Dublin City Council:

 Planning Applications within Temple Bar

-Require that all planning applications within Temple Bar that are in proximity to or that are deemed to directly impact CUO15 on cultural or artistic facilities, must demonstrate how any such planned development will not erode or restrict the functioning of such spaces.
+CUO16 Require that all planning applications within Temple Bar that are in proximity to or that are deemed to directly impact on cultural or artistic facilities, must demonstrate how any such planned development will not erode or restrict the functioning of such spaces.

-Variety and Diversity of Retail of Temple Bar

-CUO16 To seek to protect the variety and diversity of retail of Temple Bar which gives this hub its distinctive character.

-Temple Bar as a Mixed Use Cultural Quarter

-To seek to maintain the role of Temple Bar as a mixed use cultural guarter and avoid the concentration of particular uses and retail facilities which would re-inforce particular activities in the area to the detriment of the cultural,

-CUO17 residential and social functions of the area.
-Any application for further expansion of floor space for licenced premises, restaurants or the sale of food or alcohol for consumption off the premises, will have to demonstrate how such expansion will not have a detrimental impact on the character of the area.

-National Photographic Archive

-Recognise the need for the expansion of the photographic CUO18 archive and to support their identification of new space to meet the needs of this cultural facility.
+It is an Objective of Dublin City Council: CU017 Variety and Diversity of Retail of Temple Bar To seek to protect the variety and diversity of retail of Temple Bar which gives this hub its distinctive character.
+CUO18 Temple Bar as a Mixed Use Cultural Quarter To seek to maintain the role of Temple Bar as a mixed use cultural quarter and avoid the concentration of particular uses and retail facilities which would re- inforce particular activities in the area to the detriment of the cultural, residential and social functions of the area.
+There will be a presumption against further expansion of floor space for licenced premises, or the sale of food or alcohol for consumption off the premises, and any application will have to demonstrate how such expansion will not have a detrimental impact on the character of the area.
+Any further expansion of restaurant floor space will be assessed on a case by case basis and will also be required to demonstrate how such an expansion will not have a detrimental impact on the character of the area.
+CUO19 Gallery of Photography and the Irish Film Institute (IFI) To support the expansion of the IFI and associated Irish Film Archive to create additional cultural offering for the City and to support the exploration of the possibility of a Museum and Archive of Irish Film; and to support the identification of a new space for the Gallery of Photography to meet the needs of this cultural facility.
+CUO20 Artistic Spaces To protect key artistic spaces within Temple Bar that provide the basis of Temple Bar's cultural infrastructure and to ensure that any changes of use to such buildings continue to deliver artistic spaces or similar cultural uses.
+CU021 LGBT+ Community To build upon the strong connection between the Temple Bar Quarter and environs and the LGBT+ community and (i) seek to preserve and enhance key cultural spaces within the area that serve the community and (ii) undertake a feasibility study in relation to a new dedicated Museum and Cultural Centre dedicated to Irish Queer history and LGBT+ rights history and trade and great historic engineering achievements of Dublin.
+The transformation, led initially by the Custom House Docks Authority, later the Dublin Docklands Development Authority and now by Dublin City Council, has seen the Docklands regenerate at a significant scale, with both positive outcomes for the city and some challenges.